 The other big decision was the manufactured chalk paint sprayed on better than my homemade chalk paint.
 Spraying on paint is a huge time saving so what I spent on product saved me on time with spraying.

-Here are a few of the finished furniture pieces using the DIY chalk paint recipe. Â
+Finished furniture pieces using the DIY chalk paint recipe Â

 I used 2 coats of my DIY chalk-like paint to cover the tables completely.
 For those who want to know I used Sherwin Williams color #SW7018 Dovetail to make my chalk-like paint.
 I used Frog Tape Shape Tape Painting Tape, Chevron Design, 1.81 Inches x 25 Yards, 282549 to achieve my chevron pattern.
 You could make your own chevron pattern, but I decided my time was worth buying the pattern tape.
 I then mixed a lighter color version of my chalk-like paint and dry brushed that on top of the chevron tape.
 Once I removed the tape, the darker gray color showed through, giving the tables a distressed white-washed look.